South Indian Cultural Association, Indore

 The South Indian Cultural Association Senior Secondary School (also known as SICA School) is an English medium CBSE school from Nursery to College.
-It has 5 branches in Indore; Scheme no. 78, Scheme no. 54, Nipania, Aranya Nagar and Sanghi Colony.

 History

 SICA was established in 1954.
-Founded as a meeting place for elderly South Indians to trade in traditional South Indian cuisine, SICA is best known today as a reputed educational institution in central India.
+Founded as a meeting place for elderly South Indians to trade in traditional South Indian cuisine.
 The school was established in 1976 with 3 teachers and 25 students.
 Today, the school has a student strength of more than 5,000 with more than 300 teachers.
 The school operates three separate institutions and is based in Indore, Madhya Pradesh, India.

 List of Performers

-The list of people who performed for SICA over the years are: Mangalampalli Balamuralikrishna, Balasubramanyam, Vasumathi Badrinathan etc.
+The list of people who performed for SICA over the years include: Mangalampalli Balamuralikrishna, Balasubramanyam, Vasumathi Badrinathan.